csctcloud/connect/documentation/docs/connecting/terminal.md

 ssh <UWE email address>@csctcloud.uwe.ac.uk
 ```

+!!! tip "UWE lab computers"
+    If you're using a UWE lab computer you need to enter a modified version of this command to use the version of your key stored on OneDrive instead:

+    ``` powershell
+    ssh -i $env:USERPROFILE'\OneDrive - UWE Bristol\.ssh\id_rsa' <UWE email address>@csctcloud.uwe.ac.uk
+    ```

+    If you chose to use a different public key algorithm when you generated your key you'll need to update the command to reference that key.

-Replacing `<UWE email address>` with your full UWE email address, making sure it is completely in lowercase.
+Replace `<UWE email address>` with your full UWE email address, making sure it is completely in lowercase.

 !!! example
     If your email address was `A.Student@live.uwe.ac.uk` you would connect using the command: